Darboux Transformations for Orthogonal Differential Systems and Differential Galois Theory: Introduction

-The Darboux transformation may be viewed as a gauge transformation, an idea present in \cite{AP1,AP2,ac2}; we give here (Proposition \ref{prop1}) a matrix factorization of this gauge transformation which in turn gives a simpler expression for the solutions of a Darboux transformation. \\ This allows us to extend Darboux transformations to systems whose Galois group is represented as a symmetric power of $\mathrm{SL}(2,\mathbb{C})$.
-We then extend Darboux transformation to $\mathfrak{so}(3, \mathbb{C})$-systems which allows us to construct infinite chains of integrable (in Galois sense) linear differential systems.
-As an application of this approach, we study shape invariant potentials in Supersymmetric Quantum Mechanics for Schr\"odinger equations and we apply this formalism to recover some results from other authors (Fedorov, Maciejewski, Przybylska and others) related to $\mathfrak{so}(3, \mathbb{C})$ systems, in particular, the rigid solid problem and Frenet-Serret formulas in section \ref{sec:applic-so3}.
+As an application of this approach, we study in Section~\ref{applications} shape invariant potentials in supersymmetric quantum mechanics for Schr\"odinger equations and we apply this formalism to recover some results from other authors (Fedorov, Maciejewski, Przybylska and others) related to $\mathfrak{so}(3, \mathbb{C})$ systems, in particular, the rigid solid problem and Frenet--Serret formulas in Section~\ref{sec:applic-so3}.